PrinceLemayian/Calorie-counter/README.md

 - Add, edit and delete items and refresh to ensure persistence
 - Try on different screen sizes to verify responsive behavior

-## 📋 To-Do / Ideas

-- Add daily/weekly charts
-- Add user accounts and backend storage
-- Add input validation and accessibility improvements

-## 📄 License

-MIT

----

-If you'd like, I can update this README to include screenshots, usage GIFs, or deployment instructions for GitHub Pages — tell me which you'd prefer.